gitlabhq/omnibus-gitlab/doc/roles/README.md

   Prepares the database for replication and configures the application as a Geo Primary.

-  *By default, enables all of GitLab's standard single node services.
+  *By default, enables all of the GitLab standard single node services.
 (NGINX, Puma, Redis, Sidekiq, etc)*

 - **geo_secondary_role** (`gitlab-ee`)

   Configures the secondary database for incoming replication and flags the application as a Geo Secondary

-  *By default, enables all of GitLab's default single node services.
+  *By default, enables all of the GitLab default single node services.
 (NGINX, Puma, Redis, Sidekiq, etc)*

 ### Monitoring Roles